ryohajika/PhysioAndroidUnity/README.md

 This is a prototyping project happened at the [Empathic Computing Laboratory](http://empathiccomputing.org) to retrieve physiological sensing data from those wearable devices in the lab (Shimmer GSR+, Empatica E4, Muse EEG headband) back in 2018-2019.
 It's quite old project but it attracted a demand from the lab people again so I'm trying to reviving this.
 The available sensor and protocol will be updated soon.
+For a quick trial, you may want to checkout the `__OLD__` folder since the main one is a WIP project.
+The basic trick we use here to access sensors are the same between the old one and the new one (mostly).

 ## How it works
-Each sensor connection will be managed as "Fragment" within [Android app lifecycle](https://developer.android.com/guide/components/activities/fragment-lifecycle), which would be working as an invisible layer laid on an Unity mobile application for Android phones.
+Each sensor connection will be managed as "Fragment" in [Android app lifecycle](https://developer.android.com/guide/components/activities/fragment-lifecycle), which would be working as an invisible layer laid on an Unity mobile application for Android phones.
 We do this to handle different manner of device connection management (or even license validation trick) between such devices.
 We compile each fragment as a "fat-aar" library which contains own code and third-party libraries to talk to a sensor from an Unity project.

 ## Supported sensors at the moment:
 - Shimmer GSR+ sensor (GSR, PPG, Accelerometer, Gyroscope)